rsmmr/hilti/doc/binpac/reference/debugging.rst

 It can be tough to track down the specifics of what a parser is doing (or not doing) because often there's no directly observable effect.
-However, BinPAC++ comes with support that helps with debugging.
+However, Spicy comes with support that helps with debugging.

 The simplest way to learn more about what's going on is to add a hooks with ``print`` statements to the grammar.
 That's rather disruptive